image-js/image-js-docs/docs/Tutorials/When and how to use watershed.md

 let image = sourceImage.grey();
 ```

-You can take a look at different types of grayscale algorithm on [grayscale page](../Features/Filters/Grayscale.md 'internal link on grayscale') in our "Features" section, but
+You can take a look at different types of grayscale algorithm on [grayscale page](../Features/Filters/Grayscale.md 'internal link on grayscale') in our "Features" section, but a default grayscale should be enough, since the important aspect is for an image to have only one channel.

 Next thing that you possibly need to do is to remove [image noise](https://en.wikipedia.org/wiki/Image_noise 'wikipedia link on image noise').
-While looking for regions of interests we mostly look for changes of intensity, therefore removing small noise "dots" improve results.
-It is recommended to apply it to any image when it comes to ROI analysis.
+It is especially recommended if the image is of poor quality.

 ImageJS has several kinds of blurring: